 San Antonio Mission 1800-1820

 The years between 1801 and 1805 were the mission's most prosperous.
-There were about 1,296 Indians working there.
+About 1,296 Indians were working there.
 They spun wool and wove fabric, made leather in a tannery.
 They also had a carpenter shop, a stable, and a harness shop.
 In 1804, Fathers Sancho and Cabot arrived.

 By 1827, San Antonio Mission had more than 7,362 cattle, 11,000 sheep, 500 mares and colts, and 300 tamed horses.
 Harvests were plentiful, and they made wine and baskets.